UMBCLU at SemEval-2024 Task 1A and 1C: Semantic Textual Relatedness with and without machine translation: Conclusion Future Work

 \section{Conclusion \& Future Work}

 We developed two different models and showed how the models performed in supervised and cross-domain training tasks in 14 languages.
-We explored the use of machine translation, sentence encoders, and SST-B style training with T5 models.
+We explored using machine translation, sentence encoders, and SST-B style training with T5 models.
 Our models improved over the official baseline for some of the languages.
 For computational purposes, we have excluded using more recent models like mistral-7b \citep{jiang2023mistral}, which have outperformed most of the open-source and close-source models in various benchmarks \citep{zheng2024judging}.
-Also, we believe that future work can use the prompt-based LLMs \footnote{\url{https://chat.openai.com/}} for translation.
+For future work, we intend to explore prompting for STR and prompt-based LLMs \footnote{\url{https://chat.openai.com/}} for translation.